 Proponents of the amendment say it is necessary because the Census numbers used to draw the state legislative map are almost certain to be received later than usual because of COVID-19.
 The amendment would require that we keep the previous map for an additional two years, until 2023.
 That means NJ would continue to use an outdated map that was drawn up in 2011 based on Census data collected in 2010.
-The amendment would require NJ to do so if the Census data arrives after February 14, even if it is just one day later.
+The amendment would require NJ to do so if the Census data arrives after February 14, even if just one day later.

 The chief problem with using the old map is that in the decade since it was drawn, the ethnic and racial composition and other characteristics of the state electorate have changed, along with the geographical distribution of voters.
 Of particular concern is that the Latinx and Asian populations have grown by an estimated 20% or so, a surge that is not reflected in the existing map.
 To continue using it would therefore disenfranchise those communities to a certain extent by failing to reflect their current voting strength.
 In general, it would not fairly or accurately represent the current electorate in terms of who the voters are now and where they are located.

 There are other serious problems with the amendment.
 It doesn’t just lock in use of an outdated map but does so far too early in the process when the Census data is not even officially late.
 And it does so for two years, even though it not only anticipates but even requires that the new updated map be certified by March 31, 2022, in plenty of time to hold an election based on that map in November 2022.
 And rather than providing a one-time fix for an unprecedented and unlikely to recur juxtaposition of circumstances – a once-in-a-century pandemic hitting during the once-every-10-years Census process, it makes a permanent change that could kick in again and again for the most minor delay.